 No changes are being made to Power BI Desktop.

-If you are sharing dashboards/reports with free users, beginning June 1st they will need to take advantage of the extended Pro trial to continue accessing the content.
+Free users, beginning June 1st , can take advantage of the extended Pro trial to continue accessing the content.
 After the extended trial expires, users will need a Pro license to maintain access.

 Terms and conditions for the extended trial can be found here.